oracle/python-oracledb/doc/src/user_guide/dataframes.rst

 Fetching Data Frames
 ====================

-Data frames can be fetched by using a standard SQL query.
+Data frames can be fetched by using a standard SQL query with :ref:`Connection
+<connobj>` or :ref:`AsyncConnection <asyncconnobj>` methods.

 Data Frame Queries
 ------------------

-Python-oracledb has two methods for fetching rows into data frames:
+The python-oracledb methods for fetching rows into data frames are:

 - :meth:`Connection.fetch_df_all()` fetches all rows from a query
 - :meth:`Connection.fetch_df_batches()` implements an iterator for fetching batches of rows

+These methods can also be called from :ref:`AsyncConnection
-The methods return python-oracledb :ref:`DataFrame <oracledataframeobj>` objects.
+<asyncconnobj>`.
+The methods all return python-oracledb :ref:`DataFrame
+<oracledataframeobj>` objects.

 For example, to fetch all rows from a query and print some information about the results:

 .. code-block:: python

-    sql = "select * from departments"
+    sql = "select * from departments where department_id > :1"
     # Adjust arraysize to tune the query fetch performance
-    odf = connection.fetch_df_all(statement=sql, arraysize=100)
+    odf = connection.fetch_df_all(statement=sql, parameters=[100], arraysize=100)

     print(odf.column_names())
     print(f"{odf.num_columns()} columns")